 - Further information

 Before submitting your manuscript to Cultural Sociology, please ensure you have read the Aims & Scope.

-Articles must be between 5000 and 8000 words in length, including footnotes and references.
-Include a word count of the main article (the count including all notes and references), and put it in the same document as the abstract (see below).
-Articles of more than 8000 words will not be accepted into the reviewing process, and will be returned to the author.
+Articles must be between 5,000 and 10,000 words in length, including footnotes, tables and references.
+Include a word count of the main article, (the count including all notes, tables and references), and put it in the same document as the abstract (see below).
+Articles of more than 10,000 words will not be accepted into the reviewing process, and will be returned to the author.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 For book review writing and submission guidelines, please click here.

 Cultural Sociology uses double-blind peer review, which requires that manuscripts be fully anonymised.
 If manuscripts contain any identifying information when they are submitted, they have to be corrected before they can be sent out for review.